C-Naoki/pyclone/README.md

 ## Environment Variables

-There are two environment variables that need to be defined to use PyClone:
+There are three environment variables that need to be defined to use PyClone:

 - `PYCLONE_PATH`: This variable should contain the path to the directory where you want your new project directories to be created.
 - `GITHUB_TOKEN`: This should contain your GitHub access token.
 This token will be used when creating a new repository on GitHub.
 For more information on GitHub access tokens, [click here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+- `DEFAULT_VENV`: This variable should contain the default name for the virtual environment.
+If not defined, "test" will be used as the default name.

 ## Usage